elcicd/el-CICD-docs/tutorial.md

     ./agents/create-all-agents.sh`
 ```

-This script will create a base agent, and agents for building python, R, and Java programs.
+This script will create a base agent to run the shared pipelines, and agents for building python, R, and Java programs.
 All hold the extra tools needed, such as `skopeo` and `kustomize` needed to integrate with el-CICD.
 Depending on your network speed, it can take up to 30 minutes for all images to be created.

 To see how these Agents are tied into the el-CICD Build Framework, take a look at the file `vars/elCicdNode.groovy` in the `el-CICD-utils` repository.
 This utility defines the Agent using the Jenkins Kubernetes plugin, and at the top is a map from the Project Definitions File's _codebase_ to the Jenkins Agent images required for the build.
 Should you wish to add new build definitions to your installation, you will create a new Agent image as above, and map the _codebase_ key to the to your agent image.